MagpantayAT/CS232/README.md

 5. In this step, you must have three MongoDB instance running in three different ports (37011, 37012 and 37103).
 Now we need to login to one of the MongoDB instance that we have created, to do this repeat step 1 then issue the command below.
 In our case we will login to the MongoDB instance at port 37011.
    -  mongo --port 37011

 6. Once you are logged in in one of the MongoDB instance, isse the command below this will initiate the three MongoDB instance to be a Replica Sets with an id of rs0.
+This Replica set will be used as a Shard later on.
    -  rs.initiate({
         _id: "rs0",
         members: [